Food Waste

 Q. I live in a large household; can I have a bigger caddy?

-A. Your caddy will be emptied weekly, so there should be sufficient space to last between collections; but if you need help in reducing your food waste, here are some suggestions: How to Reduce Food Waste: 11 Easy Tips That Really Work
+A. Your caddy will be emptied weekly, so there should be sufficient space to last between collections; but if you need help in reducing your food waste, here are some suggestions about how to reduce food waste.

 Q. Can I compost my food waste?